 COACHES, PARENTS & PLAYERS

-There are going to be some bad calls, as there are at every level.
-Please play the game.
-If the umpire rings up a player on a terrible call, only the coach should point it out to the umpire calmly or stop the game and ask for a director.
+If an umpire rings up a player and you do not agree with the call, only the coach should point it out to the umpire calmly or stop the game and ask for a director.
 Umpires are not to be ridiculed and micromanaged over a job that is extremely difficult.
 We have some of the best umpires around when compared to other locations and we would like to keep them calling for us.

 Each ejection has many different variables.
 Ultimately it is the Site Directors responsibility to investigate and question all parties involved in a case by case scenario.
 If needed, the Site Director will discuss it with management to then be communicated to the individual and enforced.
 A Site Director should never discuss the punishment for an ejection with a player without the players’ coach or a parent present.
 If anyone threatens, harasses, uses derogatory language, or curses at an umpire it is an automatic ejection from the park for the remainder of the day.
-If it is a coach it will be discussed with the umpire if they come back the next game.
+If it is the coach, then it will be discussed with the umpire whether they come back for the next game or the following day.
 If a parent or a player is ejected, they will be asked to leave the park.
-The second time a parent gets ejected, them and their child will be asked to leave.
+The second time a parent gets ejected, they and their child will be asked to leave.
 If that brings the roster under the required amount to compete, then that team will be forced to forfeit.

 UMPIRE POST GAME REPORTHead coaches, you can rate and complete an umpire report while providing us feedback!

 Rawlings baseballs will be provided by us each game.

 Umpires will start each game with 4 to 5 baseballs and we ask that each team allocate someone to retrieve foul balls along with our staff.
 We will not provide additional balls to a field if they are not returning and we will delay games until balls are returned to the umpires.

 The only way we will provide additional baseballs to the current game is if they are not retrievable or the ball is unplayable.